gdiaz384/py3stringReplace/README.md

 ## Replacement List Syntax:

-- The replacementList.txt is made of of space-seperated match pairs.
+- The replacementList.txt is made up of line seperated "match pairs."
+- A "match pair" specifies theStringToReplace and theReplacement.
+- The match pair delimiter is the first space or the first space after quoted text.
 - A reference replacementList.txt can be found at **replacementLists\unlocalize.txt**
-- A "match pair" specifies theStringToReplace" and theReplacement.
-- The delimiter is the first space used or the first space after quoted text.

 match pair | theStringToReplace | theReplacement
 --- | --- | ---